 - 1.1 This paper presents the Report from the review of TfL's Independent Investment Programme Advisory Group (IIPAG).
-The review makes a number of recommendations that the Committee is asked to consider. - 1.2 The IIPAG Review Report will also be considered by the Audit and Assurance Committee.
-Subject to any comments by either Committee, TfL will develop an implementation plan for the recommendations made.
+The review makes a number of recommendations that the Committee is asked to consider. - 1.2 The IIPAG Review Report was also considered by the Programmes and Investment Committee at its meeting on 27 June 2017.
+In endorsing the recommendations, the Committee noted that further discussions would take place between the Chief Finance Officer and IIPAG in relation to the future working arrangements, with a view to ensuring flexibility, and this would provide further clarity on how the ability to call upon additional skills and expertise when required would work. - 1.3 Subject to any further comments by this Committee, TfL will develop an implementation plan for the recommendations made.